-In the absence of an agreement by the parties, immediately after transmission of the file, the arbitral tribunal shall determine the language or languages of the arbitration, all circumstances will be considered, including the language of the contract (Art.
+In the absence of an agreement by the parties, immediately after transmission of the file, the arbitral tribunal shall determine the language or languages of the arbitration, having due regard to all circumstances, including the language of the contract (Art.
 26).

 Art.
 27 states that the arbitral tribunal shall decide the dispute in accordance with the statutory provisions or rules of law agreed upon by the parties.
-Unless the parties have expressly agreed otherwise, any agreement about the law or the legal system of a given state shall be interpreted as a direct reference to the substantive law of that state and not to its conflict-of-laws rules.
+Unless the parties have expressly agreed otherwise, any agreement as to the law or the legal system of a given state shall be construed as a direct reference to the substantive law of that state and not to its conflict-of-laws rules.
 If the parties have not determined the applicable statutory provisions or rules of law, the arbitral tribunal shall apply the applicable statutory provisions or rules of law which it considers appropriate.
 The arbitral tribunal shall decide ex aequo et bono or as amiable compositeur only in cases where the parties have expressly authorized it to do so.